ASukhanov/manman/README.md

 # manman
-GUI for starting stopping programs and server
+GUI for starting stopping programs and servers.